 My friend, Chef Nagano of Skool Restaurant in San Francisco, shared this gluten free and dairy-free banana bread recipe with me many years ago.
 When Chef Nagano mentioned her mother's banana bread recipe, I was intrigued.
 Her family isn't gluten free and I was curious how bread could work with only rice flour.

-Times have been hard and many need to stick to a budget while maintaining a gluten free diet.
-Many of my readers are saying they can't find gluten free flour blends in their stores.
-This recipe uses only brown rice flour and has no need for Xanthan Gum or any other gum!
+- Gluten free food is expensive and many people need to stick to a budget while maintaining a gluten free diet.
+Brown rice flour is inexpensive and easy to find in stores.
+Many of my readers are saying they can't find gluten free flour blends in their stores, so using this recipe is a great way to still bake gluten free.

 This banana bread has a surprise Japanese flavor twist from black sesame seeds.
 Black sesame seeds are incredibly nutritious and add a slight crunch to this homemade bread.